 |1:4, June-May 1942.||1:5, July – Aug.1942.||1:8, Jan.-Feb.
 1942.|

 PERIODICAL TEXT & GRAPHIC ANTHOLOGY:

-Illus., Bus Griffiths.
-Now Your Logging.
+Now You’re Logging.
 Harbour Publishing, 1978: From dust jacket front.
 Illus., Bus Griffiths.

-Now Your Logging.
+Now You’re Logging.
 Harbour Publishing, 1978: From dust jacket back.
+Illus., Bus Griffiths.